 Q. What animal species can get COVID-19?

 A. We currently do not fully understand how COVID-19 affects different animal species.
-We are aware of a small number of pets, including dogs and cats, reported to be infected with the virus that causes COVID-19 after having had close contact with a person with COVID-19.
+We are aware of a small number of pets, including dogs, cats, and a ferret reported to be infected with the virus that causes COVID-19 after having had close contact with a person with COVID-19.
 Infected pets might get sick or they might not have any symptoms.
 Of the pets that have gotten sick, most only had mild illness and fully recovered.

 Recent research shows that ferrets, cats, fruit bats and golden Syrian hamsters can be experimentally infected with the virus and can spread the infection to other animals of the same species in laboratory settings.
 Mice, pigs, chickens and ducks did not become infected or spread the infection based on results from these studies.
 Data from one study suggest that dogs are not as likely to become infected with the virus as cats and ferrets.
 These findings were based upon a small number of animals and do not indicate whether animals can spread infection to people.

-Large cats in captivity, including several lions and tigers in a New York zoo, a puma in South Africa, and tigers in a Tennessee zoo have tested positive for SARS-CoV-2 after showing signs of respiratory illness.
-It is suspected that these large cats became sick after being exposed to zoo employees with COVID-19.
+Large cats in captivity, including several lions and tigers in a New York zoo, a puma in South Africa, and tigers in a Tennessee zoo have tested positive for SARS-CoV-2, as have several gorillas at the San Diego zoo, after showing signs of respiratory illness.
+It is suspected that these animals became sick after being exposed to zoo employees with COVID-19.